There are two routes to entry for this category:

 - Entrants enter and participate in the South West Chef of the Year competition entirely at their own risk

-- Entries must be received by no later than midnight on Monday 27th July 2020.
+- Entries must be received by no later than midnight on the specified closing date.
 There will be no extension to this closing date.

 - The judges’ decision is final and no correspondence will be entered into.